veteran29/VET_Reforger/README.md

 ### Addons

-This repository contain multiple addons, each of those will be published separately on Bohemia Interactive workshop.
+This repository contain multiple addons, each of those will be published separately on Arma Reforger workshop.

 Please check respective README of each addon for more details.